Defending Individuals Under 18

 The juvenile criminal justice system has a greater interest in rehabilitation than the adult system, and there are many services and options for a juvenile and his or her attorney to consider other than a juvenile prison facility.

-The Lawyers at McGraw & Strickland have handled many juvenile cases and have successfully kept clients out of the adult criminal system, found alternatives to incarceration, gotten cases dismissed, and litigated cases successfully.
+The lawyers at McGraw & Strickland, LLC, in Las Cruces have handled many juvenile cases and have successfully kept clients out of the adult criminal system, found alternatives to incarceration, gotten cases dismissed and litigated cases successfully.
+If you need assistance for a young person in your life, please call us at 575-523-4321 or contact us online.